andreaferretti/paths-js/README.md

 Migration to 0.4
 ----------------

 Version 0.4 was rewritten in ES6 instead of CoffeeScript for future-proofing.
-The currently published version is `0.4.0-beta`, and it will be promoted to `0.4` after a period of using it without bugs.
+The currently published version is `0.4.0`.

 A few API changes were introduced, namely all keys are now camel cased.

 In particular:

 * in the low-level verbose API, `large_arc_flag` has been renamed to `largeArcFlag`, and `sweep_flag` to `sweepFlag`
 * the rectangle width in the Sankey diagram, is now called `rectWidth` instead of `rect_width`

+Also, the default for the `gutter` parameter is now `10` everywhere (that is, also in the `Bar` and `Waterfall` charts).

 Everything else should be the same, so if you find any regression, please open a issue.